mguery/aws-projects/datadog.md

 - Metric type - Other

 Metric to alert on:
-- Current count of tasks
+- Current count of tasks and pods - AWS enforces a quota that limits the number of tasks and pods you can run concurrently: the number of ECS tasks you’re running on Fargate plus the number of EKS pods you’re running on Fargate can’t exceed 100 per region.
+You should create an alert to notify you if the combined count of Fargate tasks (ECS) and pods (EKS) approaches this limit so you can evaluate your need for new and existing workloads and avoid errors launching new pods.
-- Desired task/pod count vs. current task/pod count
+- Desired task/pod count vs. current task/pod count - If you have an error in the YAML file that defines your pod, for example, EKS will return an error and your pod won’t be created.
+Comparing the desired counts of your tasks or pods against the current count lets you spot any disparities before they affect the functionality of your application.

 ---